 Almond butter is already smooth and creamy, so you don't have to worry about pulverizing the almonds.
 There is also no need to soak the almonds or strain the milk afterward.
 To make almond butter almond milk, simply add the almond butter and water into a blender (a regular one will do just fine), blend, and voila - instant raw almond milk.

 I still prefer classic almond milk from whole almonds - it's richer and creamier than almond milk made from almond butter - but if you don't have a Vitamix, this instant almond milk is a great alternative.

 How to Store Almond Milk

-- Refrigerating: transfer the almond milk into an airtight container and refrigerate it for up to 5 days.
+- Refrigerating: transfer the almond milk to an airtight container and refrigerate it for up to 5 days.
 If separation occurs, shake before serving.

-- Freezing: transfer the almond milk into an airtight container and freeze it for up to 3 months.
+- Freezing: transfer the almond milk to an airtight container and freeze it for up to 3 months.
 You can also pour the milk into ice cube trays and freeze it.

 Almond Milk Variations